kevinlondon/kevinlondon.github.io/_posts/2015-10-16-answers-to-django-security-questions.md

-Django, by default, has [automatic HTML escaping](https://docs.djangoproject.com/en/1.7/topics/templates/#automatic-html-escaping) turned on, so it *may* protect us from this particular attack, depending on what the user has entered.
+Django, by default, has [automatic HTML escaping](https://docs.djangoproject.com/en/1.7/topics/templates/#automatic-html-escaping) turned on, so it *may* protect us from this attack, depending on what the user has entered.
 As we discuss later, HTML escaping does not cover every use case.

 For example, if the code called [`mark_safe()`](https://docs.djangoproject.com/en/1.8/ref/utils/#django.utils.safestring.mark_safe) on the variable, then Django would inject it directly into the template without escaping.
-Similarly, if `{% raw %}{% autoescape off %}{% endraw %}` is defined in the template around the snippet, Django would not try to escape it.
+Similarly, if the template includes `{% raw %}{% autoescape off %}{% endraw %}` before the snippet, Django would not try to escape it.

 ###Identify the security vulnerability in the following code.
 What is it?
 How can it be exploited?